GeorgeSchiro/GoPcBackup/README.md

 -BackupTime=12:00 AM

-    This is the time each day that the backup starts.
+    This is the time each day the backup starts.

 -BackupTimeMinsPerTick=15